 Rent data was provided by Yardi Matrix, a business development and asset management tool for brokers, sponsors, banks and equity sources underwriting investments in the multifamily, office, industrial and self-storage sectors.
 Rental rate coverage is for Market Rate properties only.
 Fully Affordable properties are not included in the Yardi Matrix rental surveys and are not reported in rental rate averages.
 National averages include over 130 markets across the U.S., as reported by Yardi Matrix.

 To build single family housing or multi-family housing is the question moving into 2019.
+There is also the option of joint tenants, this means that you own the property equally and jointly.
+With joint tenancy the deceased person’s share passes automatically to the co owner.
 We certainly have some input on what you should do.
 Feel FREE to ask.
 We are ready to help get things rolling with your specific project.
 Parker Associates is always looking at the cutting edge of the industry and continue to stay abreast of all the activities going on in key markets working in conjunction with PTC Computer Solutions to define technological trends in the industry to help you, our clients.
 Where is the industry going and what are consumers using to find what they are looking for?
 Ask us.
 These are excellent questions and we can help.
 Contact Parker Associates to help you with your unique steps to success.